fleschutz/PowerShell/Docs/check-ipv4-address.md

 ## check-ipv4-address.ps1 - Checks an IPv4 address for validity

-This script checks the given IPv4 address for validity.
+This PowerShell script checks the given IPv4 address for validity.

 ## Parameters
 ```powershell